mdonabella/ENG613/index.md

 # Micaela Donabella

 ## About me
 I am a PhD student in English at the University of Miami.
-My focus is currently in disability representation and activism in contemporary literature and new media.
+I study disabled futures & activism in contemporary literature and new media.

 ## Contact information
 mxd4207@miami.edu